 Alton Brown is a well-known chef, food writer, and television personality.
 He is the host of Good Eats, a popular TV show about food and cooking.
-Brown is also the author of several cookbooks, including Alton’s Illustrated Kitchen Science.
+Brown is also the author of several cookbooks, including I’m Just Here for the Food: Food + Heat = Cooking.
+Alton Brown chef knives cater to both professional chefs and home cooks.
+Crafted from premium stainless steel, these knives offer a comfortable grip.
+The sharp, easy-to-control blades make them a top choice for kitchen use.

-Alton Brown is the kind of man who doesn’t like being called ‘a chef.’
-He’s a country boy from Nashville, Tennessee with an easygoing personality and strong work ethic.
+Alton Brown is the kind of man who doesn’t like being called a chef.
+He’s a country boy from Nashville, Tennessee, with an easygoing personality and a strong work ethic.
 In fact – none too surprisingly for someone in his profession – Alton loves cooking but prefers not to call himself one of those “chefs.”

 Alton Brown Facts